Using Children’s Story Books In Disasters

 The coping techniques described in “The Savage Wind” can be applied to most traumatic events.
 A caregiver guide accompanies the book.
 “The Savage Wind” is in its third printing.
 It has been distributed widely in Puerto Rico by Headwaters.
 In addition, Headwaters provided training to the Department of Health, the Medical Reserve Corp and a diverse group of professionals in order for the book to be further distributed throughout the island.
 “The Savage Wind” has won three awards.

-“Together Again” (Hami Sangai- in Nepali) is Headwaters seventh children book which discusses human trafficking and harmful social and cultural practices that can support it.
+“Together Again” (Hami Sangai- in Nepali) is Headwater’ seventh children book which discusses human trafficking and the harmful social and cultural practices that can support it.

-Traditionally, the majority of services related to trafficking have been developed to support people who have already been victimized.
+Traditionally, services related to trafficking have often been developed to support people who have already been victimized.
 This book has a preventative focus.
 It is designed to educate children and their families.
-Our effort also has been to fulfill the moral responsibility of educating communities against the culture of ostracizing the victims.
+Our effort also has been to educate communities about the culture of ostracizing the victims.
 The book engages children and communities in support of this cultural change.

 Help us make an impact.
 Get involved or donate.

 100% of your contributions go directly to the people we support.